 Best cell phone plan for seniors with AARP discount

 Consumer Cellular offers low prices for everyone regardless of age, but it's especially adept at catering to seniors with flexible data plans where you can chose exactly how much data you want.
-(Tiers range from 500MB to unlimited.)
-You can also add up to two more lines of data to your plan, which includes 5G coverage with a compatible phone.
+We've highlighted the $25/month 3GB plan for low data users, but the 7GB plan just costs $10 more each month.
+(Consumer Cellular's plan range from 500MB all the way to unlimited data.)
+Your plan can cover a total of three lines — additional lines cost extra — and your coverage includes 5G coverage with a compatible phone.
 AARP members get a 5% discount on top of the low rate.

 Pros: Monthly discount for AARP members; Flexible data plans